devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Key Python Libraries for Statistical Data Analysis

-1. **NumPy**:
+1. NumPy:

-   - **Role**: NumPy stands for Numerical Python and is the foundational library for numerical computing in Python.
+   - Role: NumPy stands for Numerical Python and is the foundational library for numerical computing in Python.
 It provides support for arrays, matrices, and a collection of mathematical functions to operate on these data structures.
-   - **Usage**: NumPy is used for performing mathematical operations on large datasets efficiently.
+   - Usage: NumPy is used for performing mathematical operations on large datasets efficiently.
 It supports operations such as linear algebra, Fourier transforms, and random number generation.
-   - **Example Functions**: `numpy.mean()`, `numpy.median()`, `numpy.std()`.
+   - Example Functions: `numpy.mean()`, `numpy.median()`, `numpy.std()`.

-2. **Pandas**:
+2. Pandas:

-   - **Role**: Pandas is a powerful library for data manipulation and analysis.
+   - Role: Pandas is a powerful library for data manipulation and analysis.
 It provides data structures like Series (1D) and DataFrame (2D) that make it easy to handle structured data.
-   - **Usage**: Pandas is extensively used for data cleaning, preparation, and exploration.
+   - Usage: Pandas is extensively used for data cleaning, preparation, and exploration.
 It allows for easy handling of missing data, filtering datasets, and performing aggregations.
-   - **Example Functions**: `pandas.DataFrame()`, `pandas.groupby()`, `pandas.merge()`.
+   - Example Functions: `pandas.DataFrame()`, `pandas.groupby()`, `pandas.merge()`.

-3. **SciPy**:
+3. SciPy:

-   - **Role**: SciPy builds on NumPy and provides additional functionality for scientific computing.
+   - Role: SciPy builds on NumPy and provides additional functionality for scientific computing.
 It includes modules for optimization, integration, interpolation, eigenvalue problems, and other advanced mathematical computations.
-   - **Usage**: SciPy is used in various scientific domains such as physics, engineering, and mathematics to solve complex problems.
+   - Usage: SciPy is used in various scientific domains such as physics, engineering, and mathematics to solve complex problems.
-   - **Example Functions**: `scipy.optimize.minimize()`, `scipy.stats.norm()`.
+   - Example Functions: `scipy.optimize.minimize()`, `scipy.stats.norm()`.

-4. **Matplotlib**:
+4. Matplotlib:

-   - **Role**: Matplotlib is a plotting library that provides a flexible way to create static, animated, and interactive visualizations in Python.
+   - Role: Matplotlib is a plotting library that provides a flexible way to create static, animated, and interactive visualizations in Python.
-   - **Usage**: It is widely used for creating a variety of plots such as line plots, bar charts, histograms, and scatter plots to visualize data insights effectively.
+   - Usage: It is widely used for creating a variety of plots such as line plots, bar charts, histograms, and scatter plots to visualize data insights effectively.
-   - **Example Functions**: `matplotlib.pyplot.plot()`, `matplotlib.pyplot.show()`.
+   - Example Functions: `matplotlib.pyplot.plot()`, `matplotlib.pyplot.show()`.

-5. **Statsmodels**:
+5. Statsmodels:
-   - **Role**: Statsmodels is a library specifically designed for statistical modeling.
+   - Role: Statsmodels is a library specifically designed for statistical modeling.
 It provides classes and functions for estimating various statistical models and conducting hypothesis tests.
-   - **Usage**: Statsmodels is useful for performing regression analysis, time series analysis, and other statistical tests.
+   - Usage: Statsmodels is useful for performing regression analysis, time series analysis, and other statistical tests.
-   - **Example Functions**: `statsmodels.api.OLS()`, `statsmodels.tsa.stattools.adfuller()`.
+   - Example Functions: `statsmodels.api.OLS()`, `statsmodels.tsa.stattools.adfuller()`.

 #### Example Script to Calculate Mean, Median, Mode